Ultimatium98/chatApp/README.md

-# chatApp
+# ChatApp
-Realtime webChat realized with npm. the port on which the application will run is 8000.
+Realtime webChat realized with Node.js.
+The port on which the application will run is 8000.

 To install all dependencies run: